 MJW INSTALLS REPLACEMENT FIRE MAIN FOR BOEING

-MJW Consolidated completed the installation of a replacement fire main for the Boeing Company to protect its aircraft hangar at Cecil Airport in Jacksonville, Fla., a project that required a high degree of planning and attention to safety.
+MJW Consolidated completed the installation of a replacement fire main for the Boeing Company to protect its aircraft hangar at Cecil Airport in Jacksonville, Florida, a project that required a high degree of planning and attention to safety.
 The new 12-inch fire main was installed inside of the utility tunnel underneath the hangar, in place of the current fire main which started showing some signs of deterioration and, considering the high value and mission-critical nature of the assets it was protecting, the United States Navy and Marine Corps jets, needed to be replaced.
 As Boeing needed the hangar to remain operational at all times, MJW designed and installed a 400-foot run of HPDE pipe as a temporary, above-ground fire main to provide protection for the facility during the construction.
 The system featured a removable “gate” section to allow aircraft to enter and leave the hangar, which was able to be depressurized, drained and opened within an hour’s notice.

 In order to protect crew members working in a confined tunnel while installing the new pipe, MJW first developed a safety plan that was approved and refined by the City of Jacksonville’s Fire and Rescue Department.